CapsCollective/siege-engine/README.md

 **Building validation layers**

-If you want to build validation layers then the install scripts should be run by passing the `DEBUG` variable to the `install` script:
+If you want to build validation layers then the install scripts should be run by passing the `--include-validation-layers` flag to the `install` script:

    ```
    // Linux & macos
-   $ ./scripts/install.sh DEBUG
+   $ ./scripts/install.sh --include-validation-layers

    // Windows
    > ./scripts/install.bat DEBUG
    ```

-**NOTE**: Building the DEBUG build can take some time to complete.
+**NOTE**: Building with this option can take some time to complete.
 Please be patient while the project builds the required validation layers.

 ### Building the Project